dlang/DIPs/DIPs/1NNN-QFS.md

 #### The `@nodbi` Attribute

+[Note: The `@nodbi` attribute is an optional part of the proposal and may be removed in a future draft.
+The semantics of `enum` paramters are complete and useful without it.]

 The token sequence `@` `nodbi` is added to the list of parameter storage classes.

 The value of a `@nodbi enum` parameter is treated as if it were a run-time value, except
 * inside the template contract of the template it is defined on, or
-* top-level `static assert` statements in the body of the function template it is defined on, or
+* top-level `static assert` statements in the body of the template it is defined on or inside a non-template construct nested in it, or
 * when the expression that contains it is bound to a `@nodbi enum` or `@nodbi auto enum` parameter and it is used for constant-folding only.